 As content creators, it is vital to have your work easily found by your target audience.
 Luckily for us, systems to make sure the right people find the right content are in place.
 Without these systems, creating content would be akin to sending radio messages out into space with the hopes that someone, someday, might stumble across them by chance.
 Book stores used to be the place where people would discover a book, but the recent rise of online purchasing and algorithm-based recommendations has changed the way we discover books.

-What is Metadata? and how is it used for Publishing?
+What is Metadata?
+How is it used for Publishing?

 For publishers and other distributors of content, metadata is essential.
 But what is metadata?
 And what is its role in discovery?
 Metadata is the information, or data, that describes other data.
 While that may sound confusing at first, just think about it and you’ll see metadata everywhere.
 Take for example the index in a book—it is made up of data describing the book which itself is a form of data.
 Or maybe the name of a song as it appears on your music player—it describes the artists, song title, and even record title where the song is to be found.
 All of this is metadata.
 For publishers, the metadata that exists outside of the book is the most important way to describe it and ensure that it will be found by the public.
 Lets, for example, take a look at an Amazon page (or a library catalogue) for a book.
 Here it will tell us the name of the book, the subtitle, the author(s), how many pages it has, what is the size of the book, what categories it fits under, who the publisher is, what is its ISBN, etc.